Great Swamp National Wildlife Refuge: Description

 By the end of 2010, the extent of the Great Swamp National Wildlife Refuge had grown to nearly 7800 acre of varied habitats.
 It lies within the Northeastern coastal forests ecoregion.
 When the remainder of the area donated was dedicated on September 9, 1968, it was the first refuge to receive wilderness designation.

 The Great Swamp is a migration-resting and feeding area or a permanent habitat for more than 244 species of birds.
 The major routes of birds migrating along the eastern portion of the United States follow the corridor that includes the Great Swamp as an important stopping place for rest and nutrition.

 Many species of birds reside permanently in the watershed.
-Deer, fish, fox, frogs, muskrat, raccoons, snakes, turtles, as well as many insects and a wide variety of wildflowers and plants call the refuge "home".
+Deer, fish, fox, frogs, muskrat, raccoons, snakes, turtles, as well as many insects and a wide variety of wildflowers and plants call the refuge home.
 Some of the animals hunted by the prehistoric native inhabitants and colonists, such as bear and beaver, are encountered occasionally.
 Its role in draining the region and absorbing flood water for gradual release can be critical during extreme weather conditions.
 The refuge also plays an important role in improving water quality by acting as a natural ecological filter trapping sediments and contaminants.

 Related organizations

 Numerous nonprofit organizations have arisen from the communities within the Great Swamp watershed and work closely in partnership with the refuge.
 The Great Swamp Watershed Association, founded in 1981, works to protect the entire 55 sqmi watershed that surrounds the swamp.
 Within the Great Swamp there also is a nonprofit bird-rehabilitation center founded in 1977, called The Raptor Trust, mainly specializing in birds of prey, such as eagles, hawks, and owls.
 Lord Stirling Park is part of the Somerset County Park System.
 The park is entered from the community of Stirling that is named after a military officer of the American Revolution who lived in the community, William Alexander.
-The park is located immediately adjacent to the southwestern boundary of the refuge on the west side of the Passaic River.
+The park is located immediately adjacent to the southwestern boundary of the refuge on the western side of the Passaic River.
 The park offers excellent hiking facilities that include trails, boardwalks, observation blinds, and naturalist exhibits displayed in its park office that are related to the swamp and its wildlife.

+The Morris County Park Commission manages parks in the vicinity of the Great Swamp National Wildlife Reserve, including the Great Swamp Outdoor Education Center.